The Best TV Shows & Movies To Watch In January

 Welcome to the new year — a time of renewal, fresh starts, and newness — and this is true of the movie and TV shows hitting screens this month.
 Things kick off with the 2025 Golden Globes, which are looking back and celebrating the best in film and television from last year.
 But January’s premieres are also full of reunions that bring us back to a different time.

-Take The Pitt, for example, a medical drama set over the course of a 15 hour-long shift that reconnects ER star Noah Wyle with the showrunner of the iconic series, or Paradise, an intriguing political murder-mystery that reunites Sterling K. Brown with his This Is Us creator.
-To All The Boys spinoff XO, Kitty returns for another season of endearing coming-of-age romances and is bringing Noah Centineo back to his role as the Internet’s favorite boyfriend Peter Kavinsky.
+Take Paradise, an intriguing political murder-mystery that reunites Sterling K. Brown with his This Is Us creator, or To All The Boys spinoff XO, Kitty which returns for another season of endearing coming-of-age romance (with Noah Centineo back in his role as the Internet’s favorite boyfriend Peter Kavinsky).
 And twisty sci-fi series Severance is finally back for Season 2, and even though there are no obvious reunions (that we know of) expected, it feels like one for us as viewers because the wait in between seasons has been so long.

 AdvertisementADVERTISEMENT